 One thing Austin is known for is food trucks.
-It’s such a normal part of my life now that I can’t remember the first food truck I tried or when it was.
-You can find them all over town featuring a variety of cuisines.
-Of course, I’ve got some favorites, so I’m happy to share some of them for the next time you visit Austin or want to eat somewhere new.
+You can find them all over town and in a variety of cuisines.
+Of course, I’ve got some favorites, so I’m happy to share 10 of them for the next time you visit Austin or want to eat somewhere new.

 When it comes to dessert, Little Lucy’s is definitely one of my favorites.
 How do you say no to warm mini donuts?
 They have a variety of flavors but cinnamon sugar is still my favorite.
 Happiness comes warm in a little pink bag.